|Venue:||On-Demand Panel Discussion|

 In September 2011, Florent was granted recognition by the European College of Veterinary Diagnostic Imaging as ECVDI Associate Member (Large Animals) for his active contribution in the field of equine ultrasonography.
 From 2014 to 2016 Florent worked as an equine surgeon at Mid-Atlantic Equine Medical Center in Ringoes, New Jersey, USA.
 In spring 2016 Florent was offered the job of Equine Surgeon and Sports Medicine Specialist at Bjerke Dyrehospital, in Oslo, Norway which is the leading equine referral hospital in Norway.
 On a day to day basis Florent works in equine surgery and has specific clinical interests in ultrasonography and lameness investigation, as well as minimal invasive surgery (laparoscopy, arthroscopy & thoracoscopy).
 Florent has published more than 25 articles in peer-reviewed journals and has given more than 50 presentations at national and international meetings.

-Florent is now working at Equine Veterinary Medical Center, Al Shaqab - a Member of Qatar Foundation.Full details
+Florent then spent several years at Equine Veterinary Medical Center, Al Shaqab - a Member of Qatar Foundation and is now at EquiTom in Belgium.Full details

 American Specialist in Equine Surgery;American Specialist in Equine Sports Medicine